COVID-19 Update: SDP&A cares about our clients, community and the public during this unprecedented time of the COVID-19 pandemic. Read More

-Immigration Lawyer/ Immigrant Visa Consular Processing/ Labor Certification Visas
+Immigration Lawyer Chicago/ Services/ Immigrant Visa Consular Processing/ Labor Certification Visas

 Labor Certifications are available for qualifying foreign workers coming into the United States for employment opportunities.
 The purpose of a labor certification and visa is to ensure that foreign workers are not displacing qualified U.S. workers.
 Labor Certification options are available for United States employers who wish to hire qualifying foreign workers.

-Once an employer has recruited potential employees, they are able to file the official labor certification.
-The filing process for labor certification can take several months depending on the preparedness of the employer.
+Once an employer has recruited potential employees, they are able to file the official labor certification using Form 9089.
 The DOL makes their decision on the labor certification once the forms and applications are submitted.
-The waiting period for a decision is typically 4-6 months.

 There are several forms required to apply for a Foreign Labor Certification depending on specific circumstances.
 Typically, applications may be submitted to the Department of Labor and passed along to the United States Citizenship and Immigrations Services (USCIS) for approval.